OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 ##### Piece of OSH (POSH)

-**component or assembly that fully complies with DIN SPEC 3105-1 and this metadata standard**
+Which is a **component or assembly that fully complies with DIN SPEC 3105-1 and this metadata standard**.

 - metadata shall enable decentralised production, modification, operation and maintenance
 - …and facilitate 'packaging' (=find the files you actually need)